longtu/LeetCode/algo/src/wr/leetcode/algo/Facebook/Facebook.md

 http://www.mitbbs.com/article_t1/JobHunting/32549839_0_2.html
 1.Rank the most shared urls for the last 10 minutes, for last hour, for last day, etc. there are total 100 millions url sharing happen every day.
+1. Realtime Search,
+1. Facebook friends recommendation
+1. Auto refresh when new comment shows up for certain post, no need to refresh page

+#Behavior
+1. Difficult problem.
+1. Production bug, how to avoid.
+1. Cross Team, hot wo communicate them to listen to us.